-Although ExpressionEngine is known amongst web developers, it is only used by 0.3% of all CMS websites (W3Tech Survey).
-On the other hand, WordPress is used by 59.8% of all CMS websites proving its dominance in the CMS world.
-More likely than not, you visit more WordPress websites than ExpressionEngine websites every day.
-While both CMS softwares have their pros and cons, WordPress does take the win in being the overall favorite here at Websults.
+On the other hand, WordPress dominates the market, powering 59.8% of all CMS websites — proving its unmatched reach and usability.
+More likely than not, you visit more WordPress-powered websites every day than ExpressionEngine ones.
+While both CMS platforms have their advantages, WordPress takes the win in usability, scalability, and SEO performance — and it remains the preferred choice here at Websults.

 History of ExpressionEngine